devalparikh/devalparikh/README.md

 ### Hi there 👋, I'm Deval.

-I'm a Software Engineer at Capital One.
-I work with Full Stack, Distributed Systems, and ML technologies.
+I'm a Senior Engineer at Microsoft.
+I work on distributed systems and ML at scale.

 👨🏻‍💻 Currently working on
 - [zescribe.ai](https://zescribe.ai/)